 Best Practices

-- Case ID verification: Cross-check Subotiz Case ID with PayPal Resolution Center to confirm record alignment.
+- Validate case records: Match the Case ID in Subotiz with the PayPal Resolution Center to confirm alignment.

-- Effective filtering: Use Payment channel and Status filters in Subotiz to quickly locate PayPal disputes requiring immediate action.
+- Use filters efficiently: Combine Payment provider and Status filters to quickly locate relevant disputes.